minrk/monty_hall_game/README.md

 Monty Hall Game
 ===============

-This repository contains a simple implemenation of the Monty Hall Game with a command line and web interface.
+This repository contains a simple implementation of the Monty Hall Game with a command line and web interface.